 One of the few Black midwives in Philadelphia wants to give women of color more health care options.

-Editor-In-Chief Attia Taylor met with Pascale Bernard to talk about her path to women’s health advocacy, the challenges Black women face in relation to their maternal health, and how Planned Parenthood is working to improve maternal health outcomes.
+Editor-In-Chief Attia Taylor met with Pascale Bernard to talk about her path to women’s health advocacy and the challenges Black women face in relation to their maternal health.

 Maternal health in the United States is in crisis.
 The United States ranks 46th in the world in maternal mortality.